banghasan/telegram-statistic-bot/README.md

 ````
 ### Database Migration

-To run database migrations inside the Docker environment, use the provided `migrator` service:
+Migrations are now bundled in the Docker image.
+To apply them:

 ```bash
 docker-compose run --rm migrator